MarioDiosdado/Homework1/README.md

 **Here we list some of the improvements we made:**

-* Added nav ID for the navigation menu
+* Added nav and aside tags for better structure
 * Added alt atributes to images
 * Added a more descriptive title (Hiroseon)
 * Fixed a link that was not working on the navigation menu